omondisteven/M-Poster/README.md

   <img src="public/ogimage.jpg" alt="send.ke banner" width="600">
 </p>

-## Make Mobile Payment Posters in Seconds
+## Make Mobile Payment Posters in Seconds, pay using Qr code included

-**send.ke** is a free, offline-capable web tool that lets you create beautiful payment posters with your phone number and name.
+**M-Poster** is an offline-capable web tool that lets you create beautiful payment posters for all M-Pesa transactions.
+The posters come with a Qr Code that a user can simply scan, enter the amount and make payents using the M-Pesa App.
 Perfect for businesses, street vendors, freelancers, and anyone who needs to receive mobile payments.

 ## 🔗 [Visit send.ke](https://send.ke)